Top tech to help your salon or barber shop evolve

 2. Offer online reviews for a great rating

 86% of consumers read online reviews for local businesses before they use them.
-Reviews can make or break your business, that's why services like TrustPilot, Facebook and Google Reviews are the perfect way to improve your reputation locally.
+Reviews can make or break your business, that's why services like trustpilot-widget, Facebook and Google Reviews are the perfect way to improve your reputation locally.

 Encourage your customers to review you online as they leave the store - or while they're there - and you've got a better chance of capturing new clients that are browsing for the perfect trim.
 Even negative feedback can be useful to let you know what customers think, and how you can improve the way you're working.